Master Weaver Certificate

 Delivery: Olds Campus

-Required Supplies & Materials: All students are required to bring their own loom, and the supplies noted in their course's supply list, outlined below.
+Required Supplies & Materials: All students are required to bring the supplies noted in their course's supply list.
 Each level has a different supply list, outlined below.
-In addition to the supply lists for each individual should bring a 1" binder.

 Course Details